mtnlark/birdwatch/docs/contributing.md

 ## Code Style

-- Follow PEP 8 guidelines
+- Follow PEP 8 guidelines.
-- Use meaningful variable names
+- Use meaningful variable names.
-- Add docstrings to functions
+- Add docstrings to functions.
-- Include comments for complex logic
+- Include comments for complex logic.
-- Keep functions focused and small
+- Keep functions focused and small.

 ## Documentation

 If you're updating documentation:

-- Keep the friendly, conversational tone
+- Keep the friendly, conversational tone.
-- Include practical examples
+- Include practical examples.
-- Update both the relevant .md file and docstrings if applicable
+- Update both the relevant .md file and docstrings if applicable.
-- Check that all links work
+- Check that all links work.
-- Preview your changes locally, if possible
+- Preview your changes locally, if possible.

 ## Commit Messages